DroidWorksStudio/mLauncher/README.md

 # Forked with extra features

-- Ability for more customizability on home screen gestures
+- Ability for more customizability on home screen gestures.
+- Ability to toggle the automation of opening app if last in list.
 - A lot of people have translated the app to the following languages.
-Many thanks to you ❤️
+Many thanks to you all.
   - Albanian
   - Danish
   - Estonian